Honor Society & Awards

 - attained a grade point average of at least 3.5 (B+) in such courses

-- attained at least a 3.0 grade point average (B) in their total academic program
+- attained at least a grade point average of 3.0 (B) in your total academic program

-- been ranked in at least the upper 35% of their class in general scholarship
+- been ranked in at least the upper 35% of your class in general scholarship

 Ancient & Classical Languages Award